riskframe/ai-rmm/framework/map-3.3.md

 ### Map 3.3.1.
 Clearly Define AI System Capabilities.

+Clearly defining AI system capabilities involves thoroughly outlining the range of functions, tasks, and operations that the AI system is designed to perform.
+This includes identifying its strengths, limitations, and areas of expertise, ensuring a comprehensive understanding of its capabilities within the established context.
+By clearly defining these capabilities, stakeholders can better understand the scope and potential of the AI system, facilitating more effective decision-making and resource allocation throughout its development and deployment lifecycle.

+Assessing the AI system's capabilities involves thoroughly evaluating its functional features, performance limitations, and data-related constraints.
+This includes identifying specific tasks, data types, and use cases that the AI system can effectively handle.
+Documenting these capabilities in a clear and concise manner ensures stakeholders have a structured understanding of the AI system's scope and limitations, facilitating informed decision-making and effective utilization throughout its lifecycle.

 #### Sub Practices

 1. Thoroughly assess the AI system's capabilities, including its functional features, performance limitations, and limitations due to data availability or quality.